Skip to content ↓

 • SENAAT (Special Educational Needs Assessment Advice Team)

-Staff are kept up to date with training through staff meetings and training delivered by either external agencies or our SENDCo.
-Our staff have also had training on providing Dyslexia friendly classrooms and different strategies that can be used for children with reading and spelling difficulties.
+Staff are kept up to date with training through staff meetings and training delivered by either external agencies, trust directors or our SENDCo.

 1. How do we evaluate the effectiveness of the provision made for children with SEND?